Michael-R-R/GW2_Tool_Hub/CONTRIBUTING.md

 ![variables](https://user-images.githubusercontent.com/54217603/119714225-9d32ec80-be30-11eb-887d-ac378ddc3e98.png)

-- Comment your code to be human readable and concise.
+- Comment your code in English and make sure it is human readable and concise.